JAlcocerT/JAlcocerT/content/blog/dev-fastapi.md

 ## Conclusions

 Definitely, FastAPI is something that I will consider and try to combine with Astro and/or Pocketbase.

+You might see that in some webapps, [typescript does the job of FastAPI](#fastapi-vs-ts).

 ### Proper Py and uv